Darkdragon84/IMPS_CPP_tools/README.md

 # IMPS_CPP_tools
 C++ Implementations of IMPS algorithms with **abelian** symmetries, for calculating ground states and elementary excitations for infinite one-dimensional quantum lattices.
+For now, only a certain collection of popular models with nearest neighbor interactions are implemented and supported.
+The possibility to define general user-defined models and MPO implementations are features to come.

 ## Prerequisites
 - armadillo library for fast matrix wrappers and linear algebra http://arma.sourceforge.net/